ykadec/photogram_golden_seven/README.md

 ### READ (index, show)

+Once you run through the setup, you will already have

+ - I've created table created called `photos` that has two columns in it:
+  - `source` (where we'll store the URL of each photo)
+  - `caption`
-Once you run through the setup, you will already have a table created called `photos` that has two columns in it: `source` (where we'll store the URL of each photo), and `caption`.
-I wrote the migration to create this table for you, and added the model file, so you don't need to worry about that step.
+ - **I wrote the migration to create this table for you, and added the model file, so you don't need to worry about that step.**
+ - I've added seven rows to the Photos table already.

-I have also already added two routes:
+ - I have also already added two routes:

-    get("/photos",     { :controller => "photos", :action => "index" })
+  - `get("/photos",     { :controller => "photos", :action => "index" })`
-    get("/photos/:id", { :controller => "photos", :action => "show" })
+  - `get("/photos/:id", { :controller => "photos", :action => "show" })`

-(as well as a route for the bare domain, which also goes to the `index` action).
-The first one is to let users see a list of all photos if they visit
+  - (as well as a route for the bare domain, which also goes to the `index` action)

+The first URL is to let users see a list of all photos if they visit

 [http://localhost:3000/photos](http://localhost:3000/photos)

 Click this link -- you'll see that I have already completed the RCAV.
-Follow it through and make sure you understand what is going on at each step.
+Follow it through each step, route-controller-action-view, and make sure you understand what is going on at each step.

 Notice that there are already a few photos in the table -- I wrote some Ruby to pre-populate your table with a few rows, so that you can get straight to work, and you ran it when you did `rake db:seed`.
 If you like, you can go into your `rails console` and add a few more photos of your choosing, by using your [CRUD with Ruby][1] skills.
 The index page will grow as you do this.